mastrojs/mastrojs.github.io/data/guide/interactivity-with-javascript-in-the-browser.md

 ## A minimalistic to-do list app

+ Create a new HTML file
- If you want to reuse the `Layout` component like in previous chapters, create a new route (e.g. `routes/todo-list.server.js`).
-Or alternatively create a new HTML file:
+ (or alternatively, if you want to reuse the `Layout` component like in previous chapters, create a new route like `routes/todo-list.server.js`).

 ```html title=routes/todo-list.html
 <!doctype html>